Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

   For example, instead of saying *“we’re refactoring the code,”* try *“we’re tidying up the code to make it easier and safer to change in the future.”*

 - **Expand acronyms even if they seem obvious.**
-  Don’t assume clients know what “CI/CD,” “API,” or “JWT” mean.
+  Don’t assume clients know what CI/CD (Continuous Integration / Continuous Deployment), API (Application Programming Interface), or JWT (JSON Web Token) mean.
 A good rule is to expand any acronym at least the first time you use it.

 - **Connect technical changes to client value.**
   For instance, rather than saying *“we’re upgrading the framework,”* say *“we’re upgrading the framework to reduce bugs and give us access to modern features that improve security and performance.”*

 - **Frame decisions in terms of the client’s goals.**
-  When discussing trade-offs, explain how technical choices affect things like **user experience, compliance, or costs**.
+  When discussing trade-offs, explain how technical choices affect things like user experience, compliance, or costs.

 - **Use visuals to support understanding.**
-  Diagrams, flowcharts, or wireframes can help convey complex ideas without relying on jargon.
+  Diagrams, such as flowcharts, can help convey complex ideas without relying on jargon.

-By learning to speak the client’s language you build trust, make better decisions together, and avoid frustration on both sides.
+By learning to speak the client’s language you build their trust, enable better decision making, and avoid frustration on both sides.

 ::: challenge